 The dam was inspected in 2014 and DEM issued an NOV to the City of Providence and the PWSB in November 2016 for the unsafe conditions.
-The City and PWSB requested a hearing on the NOV and also met with DEM in December 2016 to discuss resolution of the matter.
+The City and PWSB did not request a hearing on the NOV and also met with DEM in December 2016 to discuss resolution of the matter.